1IlIl/secretwiki/pages/achievements/index.md

 It's been 2 or 3 years since I've done a lot of these achievements, so let me know if any information can be added or changed.

+PLEASE BE AWARE THAT EXTREMELY SHORT GAMES(~2 TURNS) MAY PREVENT THE ACHIEVMENT OF CERTAIN ACHIEVEMENTS

 {% include_relative enchanter.md %}